iasebsil83/C_Threads/README.txt

 A demonstration program is made in prog.c.

-More informations about this library are available in pthread.h.
+More information about this library are available in threads.c.